connexcs/docs/docs/customer/alerts.md

-### Alerts
+# Alerts

-The **Alerts** tab allows you to generate alerts to your customers when specific events are triggered.
-You can view all your alerts by clicking on this tab.
+**Alerts** allow you to generate alerts to your customers when specific events are triggered, or to disable accounts autonomously when specificed thresholds are reached.
+You can view all configured alerts by clicking on this tab.

-To add a customised alert from the Alerts screen:
+To add a customised alert, click the **`+`** button and provide the following:
-1. Click the **`+`** button.
+1. **Title**: describe what the alert is for

-![alt text][alert-1]

-2. Give the alert a name such as: Low Balance Alert.
+2. **Email/Phone**: where to send the alert
-3. Select the email address or phone number to receive the alert.
-4. Area is the place that is being monitored, i.e. Balance.
+3. **Area**: select the parameter which is being monitored
-5. The Operator is the comparitor to which the threshold is compared.
-For example, if the Operator is set to >$50, and the Threshold is set to $50, an Alert will be triggered and sent to the recipient.
+4. **Operator**: comparitor to Threshold selecte below
+5. **Threshold**: the limit to trigger the alert, in units related to the selected Area above
+6. **Reset Threshold**: retriggers alert at the new limit
+7. **Sample Period**: how frequent the alert is sent
+8. **Penalty**: autonomously disable the account for the selected time frame (system will automatically enable after the time period has elapsed)
 6. Click **`Save`**.

-![alt text][alert-2]
+![alt text][alerts]

-[alert-1]: /customer/img/54.png "Carrier Alert-1"
-[alert-2]: /customer/img/55.png "Carrier Alert-2"
+[alerts]: /customer/img/alerts.png "Alerts"